AstraZeneca results to get lift from bid foe Pfizer

 Lung drug Symbicort is also performing well in the United States and has taken business from GlaxoSmithKline's (GSK.L) Advair, which is now flagging.

-AstraZeneca has a programme of clinical trials underway involving more than 80,000 patients to try and expand the use of Brilinta, but it will take several years to deliver results.
+AstraZeneca has a program of clinical trials underway involving more than 80,000 patients to try and expand the use of Brilinta, but it will take several years to deliver results.

 A major bonus for Soriot and his team is the lack of any generic competition to prescription Nexium in the United States, despite the expiry of patent protection on the product which could have cleared the way for a launch at the end of May.